 On September 19, 2011, the National Institutes of Health (NIH) and Food and Drug Administration (FDA) jointly initiated a national, prospective, longitudinal cohort study to assess tobacco use behaviors and health.
-The initiative, called the Population Assessment of Tobacco and Health (PATH) Study, is a large-scale NIH-FDA collaboration designed to support FDA efforts to regulate tobacco products under the Family Smoking Protection and Tobacco Control Act (TCA).
+The initiative, called the Population Assessment of Tobacco and Health (PATH) Study, is a large-scale NIH-FDA collaboration designed to support FDA efforts to regulate tobacco products under the Family Smoking Prevention and Tobacco Control Act (TCA).
 Scientific experts at the NIH’s National Institute on Drug Abuse (NIDA) and FDA’s Center for Tobacco Products (CTP) are coordinating this effort through a research contract awarded to Westat in Rockville, MD.

 The PATH Study will prospectively follow an estimated 59,000 U.S. household residents who use and do not use tobacco and are 12 years of age and older.
 The study will:

 By measuring and accurately reporting on the social, behavioral, and health effects associated with tobacco-product use in the U.S. over time, the PATH Study will enhance the evidence base available to inform FDA’s regulatory decisions and actions under the TCA.

 The TCA gave the Food and Drug Administration (FDA) the authority to regulate the manufacture, marketing, and distribution of tobacco-products.
 These regulatory changes are expected to influence tobacco-product risk perceptions, exposures, and use patterns in the short term, and to reduce tobacco-related morbidity and mortality in the long term.